code-with-dilip/coroutines/Coroutines-under-the-covers.md

 # Coroutines Under the Covers

-Corotines uses the Continuation Passing Style Code(CPS)
+Coroutines uses the Continuation Passing Style Code(CPS)

 -   Any Suspending Function resolve to **Continuation**.
 -   Continuation is a new term in Kotlin